Sv443/geniURL/README.md

 > ### GET `/search`
 >
-> This route gives you up to 10 results for a search query specified by `search_text`
+> This route gives you up to 10 results for a provided search query.
 > The returned payload contains various data like the lyrics website URL, song and thumbnail metadata and more (see below).
 >
 > <br>